brian-d-richardson/sparcc/README.md

 The `x.model` and `c.model` lists contain the estimated density functions for these two distributions at their quadrature nodes (`eta1` and `eta2`).
-With the parametric nuisance model implementation (i.e., if `nuisance.models = "parametric"`), the `x.model` and `c.model` lists also contain the posited distributional families (`distr.x` and `distr.c`) and estimated parameters (`x.params.hat` and `c.params.hat`).
+With the parametric working model implementation (i.e., if `nuisance.models = "parametric"`), the `x.model` and `c.model` lists also contain the posited distributional families (`distr.x` and `distr.c`) and estimated parameters (`x.params.hat` and `c.params.hat`).

 As a demonstration, we can assess here how well the posited beta distribution for $X|Z$ fits the data.
-(Note that in reality, we would not observe most of these $X$ values due to censoring.)
+(Note that in reality, we would not observe most of these $X$ values due to right-censoring.)

 ``` r
 ## extract estimated X|Z density